 Hot areas for your next CRM probably include mobility, social media, crowdsourcing, collaboration and intelligence.
-All these topics are vital to make your sales and market department more effective and let them spend there precious time on things that require a human being’s focus instead of performing repetetive labor suitable for machine.
+All these topics are vital to make your sales and market department more effective and let them spend there precious time on things that require a human being’s focus instead of performing repetitive labor suitable for machine.

 The Mobile and intelligent CRM future is already here!

-Companies are leveraging CRM technologies as a major part of their digital initiatives to enhance the customer experience; get more leverage and cross selling; get access to information and intelligence more quickly; get help to focus; and know how to reach their goals and which clients fit their own organisation.
+Companies are leveraging CRM technologies as a major part of their digital initiatives to enhance the customer experience; get more leverage and cross selling; get access to information and intelligence more quickly; get help to focus; and know how to reach their goals and which clients fit their own organization.

 And all of this anytime, anywhere, due to the fast spread of mobile technology.

 The demand for modern technology customer relationships is driving refreshed or expanded integration and usage in all areas of CRM software.

 Many companies are focusing on getting technologies that enable more mobile, intelligent and targeted customer interactions in multi channel environments.

 How can you utilize these next generation CRM functions and make a difference ?